PFC GEORGE RICHARD VEROSTKO

 Later that evening Company "A" took over the point.
 Company "C" followed and that evening, they went past Bad Mergantheim and came to a stop short of Konigshofen.
 The next day, Easter Sunday, Company "C" took it easy until afternoon when they joined in the attack on Konigshofen which was not fully occupied until April 2 when they then crossed the Tauber River.

 On that Easter weekend PFC George Richard Verostko gave his life for the cause his own Division wore with pride: "Delenda est Mal" - "Evil must be Destroyed".

 While the historical account shows that he was killed on Saturday, March 31st, the official military record marks Easter Sunday, April 1st, as the day of his death.
 For George's parents and family Easter signifies resurrection and life.
 May our memory of his Easter sacrifice in 1945 signify the life he made possible for others.

 From childhood memories I experienced his manner as truthful, kindly and gentle.
 The family respected him as an "honor" student who excelled in studies and who made personal sacrifices to help others, including myself.
 While it is difficult to imagine him as a "warrior" he would surely have been a brilliant learner, diligent, protective, totally committed and faithful to everything required of him.

-- Joseph (k/a Roman) Verostko, a younger brother.
+- Joseph (a/k/a Roman) Verostko, a younger brother.

 These notes on George grew from several sources.
 Thanks especially to my brother Andrew, who assembled